 When you have completed the Online Orientation and Assessment process (if applicable) you will be able to schedule an appointment for a New Student Group Counseling session.
 During this session you will learn how to navigate post-secondary education and how to select classes for your first semester.
 Once you have settled into your first semester of classes we encourage you to contact the Sierra Counseling department to schedule an individual counseling session.

 Please select the link to the category listed here that applies to you and follow the corresponding steps to apply, complete orientation, assessment, and new student group counseling.

 One of the most important connections a new student can make, once they are settled into their first semester of classes, is with the Sierra College Counseling Center.

-Counselors are available for individual counseling sessions in person, by email, and via Adobe Connect web conferencing technology.
+Counselors are available for individual counseling sessions in person, by email, and via CCC Confer e-conferencing technology.
 The Counseling department provides a wide range of academic, career, and personal counseling services.
 Counselors help students identify interests, establish goals, and chart a Student Educational Plan (SEP).